 1:00 - 2:00

 Susan Karasoff gardens in San Francisco’s clay soil.
-Susan is a member of the California Native Plant Society - Yerba Buena (San Francisco) chapter.
-Karasoff has an “only the easiest plants survive” approach to gardening.
-Susan grows a buffet of colorful native edible and pollinator plants, specifically gardening to feed caterpillars and bees.
+Karasoff is a member of the California Native Plant Society - Yerba Buena (San Francisco) chapter.
+She has an “only the easiest plants survive” approach to gardening and grows a buffet of colorful native edible and pollinator plants, specifically gardening to feed caterpillars and bees.